1. Home

 Potential side effects: Similar sexual side effects as finasteride

-Involves injecting a concentration of the patient's own platelets into the scalp to stimulate hair growth.
+PRP therapy involves injecting a concentration of the patient's platelets into the scalp to stimulate hair growth.
+This hair loss treatment leverages platelet natural growth factors to encourage hair follicle regeneration and improve hair density.

 Hair Transplantation: